WMXG: WBT simulcast

 Despite its clear-channel status that allows it to reach most of the eastern half of North America at night, WBT (AM)'s nighttime signal is spotty at best in some parts of the Charlotte metropolitan area (particularly the western portion) because it operates with a directional antenna at night to avoid interfering with KFAB in Omaha, Nebraska, which also operates on 1110 kHz.
-To improve its local nighttime coverage, in 1947 WBT began operating a synchronous booster transmitter, located in Shelby, however use of this booster ended in the early 1960s.
+To improve its local nighttime coverage, in 1947, WBT began operating a synchronous booster transmitter, located in Shelby, however use of this booster ended in the early 1960s.

 In 1995, WBT's then-owner Jefferson-Pilot bought WBZK to provide a better signal to the western part of the market at night.
-At this time the call letters were changed to WBT-FM.
+At this time, the call letters were changed to WBT-FM.
 (Note: In 1947, an FM sister station at 99.9 MHz was put on the air.
 That station was discontinued in the mid-1950s.
-Sister station WLNK also previously used the call letters WBT-FM.)
-In 2012, WLNK added a simulcast of WBT on its HD subcarrier.
+The current WBT-FM, at 107.9, held the WBT-FM call letters from 1962 to 1978, and again from 1989 to 1995.)